 What has proved helpful here is acting as expert advisor, critical friend, and independent facilitator.

 Service change like this requires buy in and change from within.
 So, we facilitate workshops, oversee the progress of workstreams, and provide a steering hand based on our experience of what works (and what doesn’t) in service delivery and managing change.
-For a recent client, we have been helping delivery staff to think strategically about their service.
+For a recent client, we have been helping delivery staff to think strategically about their health and social care services.
 This is really about helping the service to find the breathing room to explore the evidence about current delivery in a carefully structured way and develop the solutions themselves.

 Reviewing service need and delivery